Nomadic Horsemanship Retreat

 The Facilities

 During the retreat you will live back-to-basic, embracing a more natural way of living.
 Accommodation is offered in safari- or glamping tents with comfortable beds.
-The shower and bath are outdoors (and deliciously hot!), eco friendly and water wise compost toilets, and a shared space to gather for breakfast, lunch, and dinner.
+The shower and bath are outdoors (and wonderfully warm!), eco friendly and water-wise compost toilets, and a shared space to gather for breakfast, lunch, and dinner.
 You might want to start your morning with a walk through nature, take a swim in the river during the day, or sit quietly under the Milky Way in the evening.
 This environment invite you into a more natural lifestyle: slowing down, living in rhythm with the land and the horses.

 The Daily Flow